The Hundred Acre Woods (band)

 The Hundred Acre Woods is an American indie folk band from Chester County, Pennsylvania.

 History

 The Hundred Acre Woods began in 2009.
 A years later, they began recording their first self-titled EP, which was released in 2011. as well as their first full-length album, Mountaineers Are Always Free.
-In 2013, the band released a 7" split with fellow Pennsylvanian band Modern Baseball.
+In 2013, the band released a 7-inch split with fellow Pennsylvanian band Modern Baseball.
 Also in 2013, The Hundred Acre Woods were featured on a Topshelf Records split alongside Modern Baseball, Julia Brown, and Old Gray.
-In 2014, the band released a 7" EP titled Cold In The Morning.
+In 2014, the band released a 7-inch EP titled Cold In The Morning.